History, Supporters, Trustees, Festival Director

 Founded by local photojournalist, Robin Laurance, Photo Oxford was established to bring internationally acclaimed photography and photographic debate to the city of Oxford.

-Photo Oxford hosts exhibitions and events in collaboration with local, national and international partners to bring examples of photographic excellence to the region, develop new audiences, nurture talent, and promote investment within the sector.
+Photo Oxford hosts exhibitions, events and professional development opportunities in collaboration with local, national and international partners to bring photographic excellence to the region, develop new audiences, nurture talent, and promote investment within the sector.

 Photo Oxford is a Charitable Incorporated Organisation (registration no. 1154142).